Angelito Lampon: Biography

-He was ordained a priest there on 26 March 1977 as a member of the Oblates of Mary Immaculate (OMI) on March 26, 1977.
+He was ordained a priest there on March 26, 1977, as a member of the Oblates of Mary Immaculate (OMI).

 He was a parish priest in Lebak, Sultan Kudarat and at the Cathedral of Cotabato (1977-1978).
 He then worked as a staff member of the Notre Dame Archdiocesan Seminary (1979-1981).
 Within the Oblates he was director of Postulants and Scholastics from 1988 to 1992, Provincial Superior of the Philippine Province from 1988 to 1992, and General Counsellor at their general administration in Rome from 1992 to 1997.

-On 21 November 1997, Pope John Paul II appointed him titular bishop of Valliposita and Apostolic Vicar of Jolo, succeeding Bishop Benjamin de Jesus who was assassinated on February 4 of that year.
-He received his episcopal consecration in Rome from John Paul on 6 January 1998.
+On November 21, 1997, Pope John Paul II appointed him titular bishop of Valliposita and Apostolic Vicar of Jolo, succeeding Bishop Benjamin de Jesus who was assassinated on February 4 of that year.
+He received his episcopal consecration in Rome from John Paul on January 6, 1998.

 Within the Catholic Bishops' Conference of the Philippines, Lampon headed the Commission on Interreligious Dialogue from 2011 to 2017.
 He then chaired its Commission on Ecumenical Affairs.

-On 27 October 2012, Pope Benedict XVI named him a member of the Pontifical Council for Interreligious Dialogue.
+On October 27, 2012, Pope Benedict XVI named him a member of the Pontifical Council for Interreligious Dialogue.

-On 11 November 2018, Pope Francis appointed him Archbishop of Cotabato succeeding Orlando Cardinal Quevedo who retired five days earlier.
-He was installed there on 31 January 2019.
+On November 6, 2018, Pope Francis appointed him Archbishop of Cotabato succeeding Cardinal Orlando Quevedo who retired five days earlier.
+He was installed there on January 31, 2019.

+Pope Leo XIV accepted Lampon's retirement on September 8, 2025, and appointed Charlie Inzon, Apostolic Vicar of Jolo, as his successor.